convisoappsec/conviso-docs/docs/integrations/github-sca.md

 ## Enabling Security Alerts

-At Github, select the repository you wish to integrate to Conviso Platform, then click on the **Settings** Menu:
+At GitHub, select the repository you wish to integrate to Conviso Platform, then click on the **Settings** Menu:

 <div style={{textAlign: 'center'}}>